-Panel interviews are likely to take place week commencing 18 July, and shortlisted candidates will be invited to have familiarisation visits prior to this.
+Panel interviews are likely to place week commencing 26 September 2016 and shortlisted candidate will be invited to have familiarisation visits prior to this.
 These visits are an essential part of the recruitment process, and partners of the shortlisted candidates are strongly encouraged to accompany the applicants.
 It is likely that shortlisted candidates will also be required to undertake psychometric assessments arranged by Berwick Partners prior to the panel interviews.